 By looking at those things, the article offers a new slant on the Nelson story.
-But it also does much more than just that.
+But it also does more than that.
 It shows how Nelson, the navy, and Trafalgar were all linked to the bigger British political struggle over the future of slavery—a struggle that Nelson’s actions at Trafalgar helped to resolve, albeit in unintended ways.

-The article is one product of extensive new research in the History department at the University of Southampton about the Royal Navy and the British Atlantic Empire of the eighteenth century.
-This has resulted in book that I co-edited with Dr John McAleer, The Royal Navy and the British Atlantic World.
+The article is one product of new research in the History department at the University of Southampton about the Royal Navy and the British Atlantic Empire of the eighteenth century.
+This has resulted in a book that I co-edited with Dr John McAleer, The Royal Navy and the British Atlantic World.

 For the BBC History Magazine article, click here.